 - 1. Participation credit is gained from in-class exercises, which you will turn in during class.
 Credit is based on whether you tried, not on whether you got an answer right.
 If you attend every class and do the exercises, you will get full credit.
 In-class exercises will not occur on a fixed schedule and will not be part of every class, so attending every class is the only way to get full credit. - 2.
 Homework assignments are listed at the end of this syllabus.
-They will be discussed in lab each Tuesday, and will be due by the beginning of lab each week on the following Tuesday, beginning week 2.
-You may drop your lowest homework score and replace it with your highest homework score.
-If you miss a homework you will receive a 0 and that will count as your lowest score.
+They will be discussed in lab each Tuesday, and will be due by the beginning of lab each week on the following Tuesday, beginning week 3.
 No late homeworks will be accepted for credit.
-However, even if you fail to get a problem set in on time, you are required to turn in all homework assignments by the last class session in order to get 5% of the course grade.
-This 5% of the course grade is awarded on an all or nothing basis.
-If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit. - 3.
-Quizzes/Exams will take place on 1 Monday and 4 Wednesdays throughout the term.
-The quizzes will consist of multiple choice questions, and will be primarily conceptual.
-This means that quizzes and homeworks will cover different material.
-All quizzes will focus on material presented since the previous quiz, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the quizzes will also be cumulative).
-The quizzes are closed book, but you will not be required to do difficult calculations on the quizzes.
+However, even if you fail to turn in a problem set on-time, you are required to turn in all homework assignments by the scheduled time of the final in order to get 5% of the course grade and earn one homework score replacement (drop your lowest homework score and replace it with your highest homework score).
+A missed homework assignment will count as a 0, but you must turn it in eventually to replace this low score and earn 5% of the course grade.
+If you turn in all of your assignments (even late, but before the December 9th deadline) you earn the full 5%.
+If you are missing one or more, you do not get any of the credit and you will not be able to replace your lowest score. - 3.
+Quizzes will take place on 4 Mondays throughout the term and on the scheduled day of the final.
+A short lecture will follow all quizzes, except on December 9th.
+The quizzes will consist of 20 multiple choice questions, and will be primarily conceptual, meaning that quizzes and homeworks will cover different material.
+All quizzes will focus on material presented since the previous quiz, but will require knowledge from throughout the course (making the quizzes cumulative).
+The quizzes are closed book, though formulas will be provided for simple calculations.
 At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
 Therefore, if you miss a quiz (and have a score of 0 for that quiz) the makeup quiz can be used to replace that.
-This is the only option for making up missed quizzes, no exceptions!
+This is the only option for making up missed quizzes no exceptions!